mathigon/textbooks/content/exponentials/content.md

 A group of archaeologists has discovered a new tomb in the Egyptian desert.
 They carefully open the hidden entrance, climb through several rooms filled with ancient treasures, until they arrive in the burial chamber.
-The sarcophagus is still sealed, and contains the mummy of a Pharaoh.
+The sarcophagus is still sealed and contains the mummy of a Pharaoh.

 After cataloguing every item in the tomb and carefully transporting them to a nearby museum, they try to answer their most pressing question: who is this